Hypoallergenic Hunting Dogs That Don`t Shed (Best Breeds)

 Work hard play hard that’s the Border Terrier mantra.

-Originally bred to protect farm stock and hunt foxes along the border of England and Scotland, the Border Terrier is a tenacious worker with remarkable agility and endurance.
+The Border Terrier is a persistent worker with remarkable agility and endurance.

 2. Cirneco dell’Etna